-This piece is a continuation of Erin’s writing about our work together.
+This piece is a continuation of Body Dialogue student, Erin’s writing about our work together.
 In one of her early sessions, she received an image that she describes below as a pinball machine.
 I remembered Marion Woodman, my teacher in BodySoul Rhythms, telling us that when a person receives an image born out of their felt experience, that image can shift the trauma living in the body.
 Her body was talking to her through this waking dream image.

 Disabling the Pinballs